 However, if the borrower continued to pay only $850 instead of the new monthly payment of $975 then a suspense account would be set up and rolling late payments would follow shortly thereafter.

-2. Increased interest rate
+Changes in interest rate

-Just like the example above with the escrow account, if the mortgage company increases your monthly payment due to a higher interest rate then you will have to pay the new payment amount or suffer very negative credit score consequences and late fees.
+Just like the example above with the escrow account, if the mortgage company increases your monthly payment due to a higher interest rate, then you will have to pay the new payment amount or suffer very negative credit score consequences and late fees.